wivoliveira/CAP-394/2_Basic_processing.md

 ##### Identifying the hemisphere of each observation

 Sentinel data presents the hemisphere along with the UTM Zone.
-On the other hand, Landsat data does not include this information.
+On the other hand, Landsat data do not include this information.
 However, the framing of the Landsat data is uniform for each orbit.
 The adjacent east-west scenes have scene center locations at the same nominal latitude.
 A notation of Row numbers can, therefore, be applied to identify all scenes occurring at the same latitude. **Row 060 corresponds to latitude 0 (equator)**.
 Row 059 is immediately north of this.

-**Obs.:** I considered that the grids the cross the equator line are in the Northern hemisphere.
+**Obs.:** I considered that the grids that cross the equator line are in the Northern hemisphere.

 Read more: https://landsat.gsfc.nasa.gov/the-worldwide-reference-system/